sap-tutorials/Tutorials/tutorials/hana-spatial-intro2-string/hana-spatial-intro2-string.md

 ## Details
 ### You will learn
-You will continue learning basics of spatial processing now with ___strings___ (also known as ___curves___) data types.
+You will continue learning the basics of spatial processing now with the ___strings___ (also known as ___curves___) data types.

 ### Time to Complete
 **5 Min**.

 ---

-1. Open SQL Editor of your choice (web or desktop based) connected to your SAP HANA database instance.
+1. Open the SQL editor of your choice (web or desktop based) connected to your SAP HANA database instance.

     Type the following SQL statement.
     ```sql
     SELECT NEW ST_LineString('LineString (0 0, 4 3)').ST_Dimension() FROM dummy;
     ```

-    This query instantiate a line in the 2-dimensional Euclidean space and returns its dimension.
-In the example above it is a line connecting point (0, 0), ie. `X=0` and `Y=0`, with a point (4, 3),  ie. `X=4` and `Y=3`.
-The constructor is using ___WKT___.
-As explained in the previous tutorial, the Well-known text is a text markup language for representing vector geometry objects defined by the Open Geospatial Consortium (OGC).
+    This query instantiates a line in the 2-dimensional Euclidean space and returns its dimensions.
+In the example above it is a line connecting point (0, 0); i.e. `X=0` and `Y=0`, with a point (4, 3),  i.e. `X=4` and `Y=3`.
+The constructor is using ___Well-known Text (WKT)___.
+As explained in the previous tutorial, WKT is a text markup language for representing vector geometry objects defined by the Open Geospatial Consortium (OGC).

 2. Execute the query.
 The `ST_Dimension()` method will return `1`.
-In the exercise with the point the same method returned `0`.
+In the previous tutorial the same method applied to the point returned `0`.

     ![String Dimension](spatial0201.jpg)

-3. Differently from the point, the line has a length.
+3. Unlike a point, a line has length.
 Use the `ST_Length()` method to calculate it.

     ```sql
     SELECT NEW ST_LineString('LineString (0 0, 4 3)').ST_Length() FROM dummy;
     ```

-    Obviously accordingly to the Pythagorean Theorem the result will be `5` proving famous `3-4-5 Rule` used in practice to get a perfect right angle.
+    Obviously accordingly to the Pythagorean Theorem the result will be `5`.
+This proves the famous `3-4-5 Rule` used to get a perfect right angle.

     ![3-4-5 Rule](spatial0202.jpg)